himanshu1799/Javasscript-Module/Day 15/Day15_Assignments.md

 ### Exercises: Level 2

-1. Print out all the cat names in to catNames variable.
+1. Print out all the cat names in to catNames variable.(Api given above)

 ### Exercises: Level 3